Austin Car Accident Lawyer

 • Negotiating with the insurance company to obtain your just compensation

 While the laws in Texas do not cap or limit claims for your pain and suffering, it is important to properly build your case to prevent an insurance claim denial.
-Insurance companies may try to deny your injury claim using arguments such as: the injury was pre-existing and not caused by the accident, there was a gap in treatment after the accident so you cannot really be hurt, or the accident was your fault.
+Insurance companies may try to deny your injury claim using arguments such as: the injury was pre-existing and not caused by the accident, there was a gap in treatment after the accident so you cannot be hurt, or the accident was your fault.

 An Austin car accident lawyer can help you avoid these insurance company traps.
 Thompson Law can help ensure you get fair value for the physical pain you experienced, your lost wages, the property damage to your vehicle, your medical expenses, and other damages.
 Compensation for your injuries is your right, and our accident lawyers will do everything within our power to help you obtain maximum value for your settlement.